 - No. of pages:

 - Academic Press

 - eBook ISBN:

 - Hardcover ISBN:

 Dr. Hobson was a Senior Research Scientist with Environment Canada for 25 years, and is currently Professor of Biology at University of Western Ontario.
 Dr. Hobson developed tools and specialized in using stable isotope approaches to solving ecological questions in animal conservation and ecology with an emphasis on migratory connectivity birds and insects.
 Hobson is a fellow of the Royal Society of Canada.
 He serves as editor of Avian Conservation and Ecology.

 Department of Biology, University of Western Ontario, London, Ontario, Canada

 Dr. Len Wassenaar was a senior Research Scientist with Environment Canada for 23 years, specializing isotope analytical measurements and applications in hydrology and ecology.
 He and Dr. Hobson worked closely together to develop many of the foundational analytical tools to assign animals to origins using isotope approaches.
 Currently, Dr. Wassenaar serves as a Team Leader in Nuclear Applications Division of the International Atomic Energy Agency (IAEA) in Vienna, Austria.

-Dept. of Geological Sciences Energy Agency Saskatoon, Saskatchewan, Canada
+Department of Geological Sciences Energy Agency, Saskatoon, Saskatchewan, Canada